-TRIP Dance Company, now in its fourteenth year, is a competitive dance troupe founded by Helena Sullivan, Artistic Director and Owner of Stowe Dance Academy.
-It began in 2000 with 6 teenagers and has expanded in 2015/16 to include 44 dancers ages 6-18.
+TRIP Dance Company, now in its seventeenth year, is a competitive dance troupe founded by Helena Sullivan, Artistic Director and Owner of Stowe Dance Academy.
+It began in 2000 with 6 teenagers and has expanded in 2016/17 to include 33 dancers ages 6-18.
 TRIP offers young dancers the opportunity to master technique and performance skills in the areas of Ballet, Jazz, Lyrical/Contemporary, Modern, Tap, and Hip-Hop.
 TRIP dancers take classes with nationally recognized teachers at regional conventions, compete as a team at New England dance competitions, and perform at community events and fundraisers.

 TRIP, originally named by young company dancers at its inception, stands for Technique, Rehearse, Implement and Perform.

 TEENS – Saturday 2:00-3:45 PM

 JUNIORS – Saturday 10:30-11:45 AM

 Possible additional rehearsals on Friday 6:15 PM and/or Sunday (these rehearsals are by invitation only to participate in additional choreography, you can opt out of these dances if you choose to).

 Expect Sunday rehearsals starting in January for ALL groups.